InfiniBrains/Awesome-GameDev-Resources/portfolio/02-cases/README.md

 In order to showcase your ability to build something from ground up, this repo holds a boilerplate with C++, SDL2, IMGUI, SDL2IMAGE, SDL2TTF, SDL2MIXER, CI/CD automation for automatic deployment: https://github.com/InfiniBrains/SDL2-CPM-CMake-Example

 1. fork it
+2. go to the repo settings, actions, general, in the bottom, enable workflow permission, read and write, save
-2. run github action at least once
+3. run github action at least once
-3. enable actions and automatic page deployment from a branch gh-pages
+4. enable actions and automatic page deployment from a branch gh-pages

 ### AI + SDL2
 If you enjoy AI programming and want to test yourself, you can try forking this repo and implement what is inside the examples folder https://github.com/InfiniBrains/mobagen